The Million Dollar Quartet – COMPLETE PHOTOGRAPHY (December 4, 1956)

 We can see that Johnny Cash is standing behind Elvis, and he is now playing (probably Carl Perkins’) guitar.

-Soroca and Elvis seem to be shaken hands in the photo below, but a closer inspection learns us that Soroca is probably trying out some chords on Elvis’ guitar, much to the amusement of the bystanders.
+Soroca and Elvis seem to be shaken hands in the photo to the right, but a closer inspection learns us that Soroca is probably trying out some chords on Elvis’ guitar, much to the amusement of the bystanders.

 Sam Phillips and Elvis in the control room, with what looks a lot like the same guitar that Carl Perkins and Johnny Cash were holding in the previous photos.